Skip to main content

 Matching Rules

-• The slash (/) matters:
+• The slash (/) and wildcards matter:

-• dir/myfile → only those in dir
+• dir/myfile → only /path/to/backup/dir/myfile

-• /myfile → only at the root
+• *.log → only .log files at the root level

 • Useful patterns:

-• * → any string (*.log, cache*)
+• * → any string except / (*.log, cache*)

 • ? → a single character (file?.txt)